dexmexter/dextervolkman.com/content/posts/arch_install.md

 options root="PARTUUID=[PARTUUID]" rw
 ```

-The `PARTUUID` can be located with:
+The `PARTUUID` for the above file can be located with:

 ```bash
 lsblk -dno PARTUUID /dev/sda2
 ```
 [^6]

-### Reboot
+# Part 3: Configuring the new system

-The system should now be ready to restart the system.
-Type `exit` to exit the
+The system should now be ready to restart and boot into the newly installed
-chroot environment, then type `reboot` command.
-Remove the installation media
+operating system.
+Type `exit` to exit the chroot environment, then type
-and watch your system boot!
-The next step is to make sure that networking is
+`reboot` command.
+Remove the installation media and watch your system boot!
-working correctly.
-A static IP, default route, and DNS servers are all needed.
+This last section is about getting some basic configuration ready on the new
+system so that it is usable and remotely accessible.

 ## Time synchronization